mat-docs/mtap-docs/SignalR/2020.1/docs/API.md

 The service is authenticating against the OAuth provider defined in [service config](ServiceConfig.md).
 Examples of how to pass token to SignalR service can be found [here](https://docs.microsoft.com/en-us/aspnet/core/signalr/authn-and-authz).

 # Telemetry Data Hub
-The telemetry data bub is the only hub available on the API.
+The telemetry data hub is the only hub available on the API.
 You can subscribe to various endpoints to be notified about new or closing streams.
 Also, you can subscribe to new parameter data notifications.

 TypeScript example
 ``` TypeScript